-Evictions Damage Public Health, Which Is Why The CDC Has Banned Them ― For Now
+Evictions Damage Public Health.
+The CDC Aims To Curb Them ― For Now

 In August, Robert Pettigrew was working a series of odd jobs.
 While washing the windows of a cellphone store he saw a sign, one that he believes the "good Lord" placed there for him.